 What This Means for Homeowners

-- Get a new air conditioning unit that uses EPA approved refrigerant.
-The most common alternative to R22 is R-410a.
-This is the best course of action.
+Get a new air conditioning unit that uses EPA approved refrigerant.
+The most common alternative to R-22 is R-410a.
+This is without a doubt the best course of action.
 It might cost you more money upfront, but it will give you the best results.
 You’ll save stress and money in the long term when your AC unit uses an EPA approved refrigerant instead of the old, hazardous stuff.

 Retrofit your unit so that it can operate using a different refrigerant.
-This will save you from having to deal with the effects of the R22 phase out as well as the cost of buying a new unit.
+This will save you from having to deal with the effects of the R-22 phase out as well as the cost of buying a new unit.
 However, this won’t change the fact that your unit is older.
 If your unit is older, then it’s already nearing the end of it’s lifespan, so retrofitting this new feature might not give you that many more years.
 Please consult one of our expert HVAC technicians to better understand your options.
-You could be spending a pretty penny to modify a unit that will breakdown in a year or two.
+You could be spending a pretty penny to modify a unit that will break down in a year or two.

 That’s right you could always do nothing.
 Don’t replace or retrofit your unit.
 Okay this isn’t really an option.If your AC is breaking down now or isn’t cooling like it should, now is the time to act!
-This is not a recommended option and by law is illegal to use R22 refrigerant in older HVAC units.
+This is not a recommended option and by law is illegal to use R-22 refrigerant in older HVAC units.